thisandagain/rij/README.md

 ---

 ### Utilities
-Rij has an HTTP server companion utility that make working with Rij easier:
+Rij has an HTTP server companion utility called [Oden](https://github.com/thisandagain/oden) that make working with Rij easier and also serves as a reference implementation.

-`oden` - An HTTP server front-end for Rij.